vrutik1103/Atlanta-Braves-Developer-Exercise-/README.txt

 Notes:
 - The application is designed to process a maximum of 1000 rows at a time for performance considerations.
 If you want to increase the number of rows past 1000, then can be done by editing the index.html file.
 - Make sure the Excel file has the required columns, otherwise, an error message will be displayed.
+- Two files are required to run the app.
+Index.html is located in templates. app.py file should be visible below README.txt file.
+- It's easy to either clone or download the github repository to veiw the exercise.
+Then follow the instructions to run.